OfficePop/API-Study-Repo/README.md

 # API-Study-Repo
-This wiki was created as an example from Tom Johnson's API learning course
+This wiki was created as an example from Tom Johnson's API learning course.

+Michael Benavidez